yeraydiazdiaz/react-webpack-babel-template/README.md

 # Basic React + Webpack + Babel template

-A simple setup for React apps with minimal setup to get started quickly.
+A simple setup for React apps with minimal setup to get started quickly and test setup using Mocha + Enzyme + Karma.

 ## Development